-The Town recently replaced the diversion structure with flow measuring equipment at Happy Hollow.
-The water commissioner would like for the Town to add which replaced the Town's distribution system with new PVC lines, constructed the transmission line from Lake O, constructed a water plant, and the first 300,000 gallon water storage tank.
+The Happy Hollow transmission line was constructed a few years before the 1980 water project, which replaced the Town's distribution system with new PVC lines, constructed the transmission line from Lake O, constructed a water plant, and the first 300,000-gallon water storage tank.
 Note that the 1980 project predates nearly all of the current employees.
 Most of the pipeline is buried, but what is visible (mostly the ends) is PVC and the line is assumed to be PVC throughout.
 There have not been any issues with the pipe to date.
 Given that the pipe has been in the ground for about 40 years without identified problems, suggests that the pipe was properly installed and that it should serve the Town well for many decades to come.